 There are financial risks associated with the Council's LCTS scheme.
-Monitoring against the Taxbase and Council Tax collection is ongoing, but no major problems have been identified to date.
-Council Tax collection rates remain relatively stable, despite the current economic downturn brought about by Covid-19.
+Monitoring against the Taxbase and Council Tax collection is ongoing, but no major problems have been

-The Government grant in 2021/22 is not clearly identifiable and there is a possibility that demand and eligibility for financial support under the LCTS scheme for 2021/22 may be greater than in 2020/21, particularly if economic conditions worsen.
+The Government grant in 2022/23 is not clearly identifiable and there is a possibility that demand and eligibility for financial support under the LCTS scheme for 2022/23 may be greater than in 2021/22, particularly if economic conditions worsen.
 The cost of additional discounts would be borne in proportion by the major precepting authorities (ECC, Police, Fire, EFDC).
 Conversely, if demand falls (e.g. if economic conditions improve), the additional saving would be realised by the same authorities.